bheinzelman/JITCalculator/README.md

  let add(a,b) = a + b
  let x = 1
 ```

+## Built in List Functions
+- `head` - returns the first element in the list
+- `tail` - returns the whole list minus the first element
+- `len` - returns the lenght of the list

 ## Guards
 To do any type of branching, you currently must use guards.